 The Rank 5 picture portrays a philtrum that is completely smooth and an upper lip that is very thin (characteristic of FAS).
 The philtrum is the vertical groove between the nose and upper lip.
 The Rank 1 picture portrays a deeply grooved philtrum and very thick upper lip.
 As you advance up the Guide from Rank #1 to #5, the upper lip becomes thinner and the philtrum becomes smoother.

-The Lip-Philtrum Guide reflects the full range (or 'normal' distribution) of lip thickness and philtrum depth one would see in a population.
-The Rank 3 picture reflects the mean (or 50th percentile).
+The Lip-Philtrum Guide reflects the full range (or normal distribution) of lip thickness and philtrum depth one would see in a general population.
+The Rank 3 picture reflects the population mean (or 50th percentile).
 Ranks 1 and 5 reflect the extreme ends of the normal curve

 The Lip-Philtrum Guides are intended for use by medical professionals.